 Successful completion of the Medipathways Foundation guarantees a place onto the Medipathways 2-year BSc.
 We may consider progression onto our Pre-Med.

-Each applicant is considered on a case-by-case basis, and an interview may be required.
+Each applicant is considered on a case-by-case basis, and an interview will be required.

 - Why should I consider this programme if there is no guaranteed entry to medical or dental school?A good portion of students who have the appropriate A-levels (or equivalent) grades are successfully admitted into medical or dental school each year.
 Of those that had suitable A-level subjects and grades close to what UK Medical or Dental schools expect, 67% secured a place.
 77% of students have secured a place into a medical or dental school of their choice abroad.
 All students who successfully complete the Foundation and then the Pre-Med have the option to transfer onto the 2nd (final) year of our 2-year BSc. which allows graduates with a 2:1 to re-apply for UK medical or dental school and be considered in exactly the same way as a 3-year graduate would be.
 Furthermore, our graduates who achieve a 2:1 will be guaranteed at least an interview into the medical and dental schools at the University of Buckingham.

 - What if my A-level grades are nowhere near UK medical or dental school entry?You will be able to re-apply to UK medical and dental schools via our our 2-year BSc. as described above.

 - Do you consider other qualifications for entry, such as the IB or other international qualifications?Yes, each application will be evaluated and offers will be made based on pending or actual grades achieved.